| Title: | Fit Statistical Models Using Hamiltonian Monte Carlo |

 optional additional arguments to pass to the |

-package, which returns a list including a ggplot2
+Calls mcmc_hist from the bayesplot package, which returns a list including a ggplot2 object.

 Gabry, Jonah and Mahr, Tristan (2019). bayesplot: Plotting for Bayesian Models. https://mc-stan.org/bayesplot/